All Episodes

 In fact, let's trade places.

-You know, you you people in the media think you know what's best and how to run all you go ahead and do it, and we'll take your jobs.
+You know, you people in the media think you know what's best and how to run.

 That's Robert E. Lee.

-Uh in somewhat of a simmering uh I don't know if it's a controversy or not, but it certainly is a uh uh lot of people with a lot of question marks out there.
+The Canada Free Press, this is going to take us back to last week in somewhat of a simmering, I don't know if it's a controversy or not, but it certainly is a lot of people with a lot of question marks out there.

-The uh the writer here is uh Klaus Rooritch.
+The writer here is Klaus Rorich.

 I first heard this commercial last week while driving through New York and listening to talk radio.